Season 1, Episode 10

 Lorne Brown:

-So this goes back to your thoughts create your reality, if you don’t heal your wounds and become conscious and awake and aware, then everything gets just to be feedback reflection to you.
+So this goes back to your thoughts creating your reality, if you don’t heal your wounds and become conscious and awake and aware, then everything is just a feedback reflection to you.

 Gila Golub: